junxit/us-congress-bills-113/metadata.md

 - 2014-06-26 — Senate amendment agreed to: Amendment SA 3443 agreed to in Senate by Unanimous Consent.
 - 2014-06-26 — Senate amendment proposed (on the floor): Amendment SA 3443 proposed by Senator Reid for Senator Coons.(consideration: CR S4189-4190; text: CR S4189-4190)
 - 2014-06-26 — Senate amendment submitted
+- 2014-06-30 — Message on Senate action sent to the House.
+- 2014-07-03 — Received in the House.
+- 2014-07-03 — Referred to the Committee on the Judiciary, and in addition to the Committee on Education and the Workforce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2014-07-03 — Referred to the Committee on the Judiciary, and in addition to the Committee on Education and the Workforce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.